Sarah-Hesham-2022/VuforiaEngine/README.md

 # Vuforia

-Augmented Reality using Vuforia Engine, Unity and C# .
+-Augmented Reality using Vuforia Engine, Unity and C#

-An android application for android version >= 7, built using unity and C#, based on Vuforia engine, integrating with it GUI.
+-An android application for android version >= 7, built using Unity and C#, based on Vuforia engine, integrating with it GUI.

-You have the following options:
+-You have the following options:

 1)Image Target Detection:

-Simple image and a 3D character will appear on it
+You should prepare the image target and a 3D character will appear on it and tracked by it, so move it freely and test the character tracking it.

 2)Money Detection

 3 currencies detection by recorded voice and a text label (100,50,200) L.E.

 3)Ground Plane Detection

-Ground Plane Vuforia detection by appearance of a 3D character
+Ground Plane Vuforia detection by appearance of a 3D character,you should prepare the image target of Vuforia Ground and a 3D character will appear on it and tracked by it, so move it freely and test the character tracking it.

-4)Image Targets Clashes Detection based on distance calculated from their two centers two image targets placed away from each other, upon getting them closer to actually collide, the two 3D characters that were on them when the image targets where detected will disappear and reappear upon getting the two image targets away again, also a recorded voice will be played indicating the clash that has occured
+4)Image Targets Clashes Detection based on distance calculated from their two centers

+Two image targets placed away from each other

+Upon getting them closer to actually collide

+The two 3D characters that were on them when the image targets where detected will disappear and reappear upon getting the two image targets away again

+Also a recorded voice will be played indicating the clash that has occured

+5)Characters Clashes Detection based on box colliders and physics

+Same as number 4 but the methodolgy or code logic here differs as physics here is used

-5)Characters Clashes Detection based on box colliders and physics two image targets placed away from each other, upon getting them closer to actually collide, the two 3D characters that were on them when the image targets where detected when touch each other a recorded voice will be played indicating the clash that has occured
+Two image targets placed away from each other

+Upon getting them closer to actually collide

+The two 3D characters that were on them when the image targets where detected will disappear and reappear upon getting the two image targets away again

+Also a recorded voice will be played indicating the clash that has occured

 6)Info

 7)Exit

-In case you want better resolution for the Demo, check out this link as the below Demo is compressed : https://drive.google.com/file/d/1R-EVGgaJys--z_x_W7ntwtcC8TGVj5Kz/view?usp=sharing
+-In case you want better resolution for the Demo, check out this link as the below Demo is compressed :

+https://drive.google.com/file/d/1R-EVGgaJys--z_x_W7ntwtcC8TGVj5Kz/view?usp=sharing